yavulan/learning/ngrx-platform.md

 // Actions values has to be unique and easily readable.
 // So using namespace, e.g. `[Movie] Add`, might be a good idea.
-// Tip: you can use current module name for namsespace. export const UPDATE = '[Person] Update';
+// Tip: you can use current module name for namsespace.
+// Tip#2: you can use enum instead of constants (see complex example). export const UPDATE = '[Person] Update';

 // --- 2.
 Create class for action. ---